python/mypy/docs/source/error_code_list2.rst

 Check that annotation is not redundant [redundant-annotation]
 -------------------------------------------------------------

-If you use :option:`--warn-redundant-annotation <mypy --warn-redundant-annotation>`, mypy will generate an error if the annotation type is the same as the inferred type.
+If you use :option:`--warn-redundant-annotation <mypy --warn-redundant-annotation>`, mypy will generate an error if a function local annotation type is the same as the inferred type.

 Example: